 Postdoctoral Fellowship in Clinical Child Psychology

 Our APPIC-accredited program provides advanced clinical training opportunities at a child and adolescent outpatient clinic within the Sacramento County Division of Behavioral Health Services.
-For the 2017-2018 academic year, the Department is pleased to announce openings for two postdoctoral clinical fellowship positions beginning on September 18, 2017.
+For the 2017-2018 academic year, the Department is pleased to announce openings for two postdoctoral clinical fellowship positions beginning on September 16, 2017.
 Fellows will receive training in individual, family, and group therapy, psychological assessment, and consultation.
-The positions will remain open until filled with an application deadline of January 13, 2017.
+Applications accepted until the deadline of January 20, 2017.
 Early application is encouraged, and applications will be reviewed as they are received.
-Interview dates will be announced at a later date.
+Interview dates will be on Friday, February 10, 2017 and Friday, February 17, 2017.
+We will be closely following the APPIC guidelines for a match day of February 27, 2017.

 Fellows receive a stipend of $44,000 for the training year and approximately 19 days of paid time off (PTO) during their training year, which can be used for vacation and sick leave.
 In addition, fellows will receive approximately 5 days of extended sick leave that is available in the event of an extended absence due to illness or medical reasons.
 Because fellows work in Sacramento County facilities, they also have approximately 12 days off per year for state and federal holidays.
 We are proud to offer our fellows the same retirement and medical benefits provided to our faculty.
 Fellows may choose their medical and dental insurance from several providers and are given free vision and dental insurance.
 Fellows also qualify for life and disability insurance, flexible spending accounts, and additional university plans.

-Our program adheres to the requirements for psychology licensure in the state of California.
-As part of the postdoctoral fellowship, our trainees receive 1,900 supervised clinical hours.
-Trainees participate in three to four hours of individual and group supervision each week with three different licensed psychologists.
+Consistent with the licensure requirements in many states, including California, our postdoctoral fellows receive 1800 supervised clinical hours.
+Trainees receive the equivalent of 4 hours of individual and group supervision with four different licensed clinical psychologist.
 At least one hour of supervision each week is individual and face-to-face with a primary supervisor.
 In addition, trainees meet with individual and group supervisors regarding their psychotherapy and assessment cases.
 It is our goal that at the end of their postdoctoral fellowship, fellows will have obtained the necessary professional competencies to practice autonomously with respect to psychotherapy and psychological assessment in various multidisciplinary settings.

 All applicants must have: